daehan-lim/daehan-lim.github.io/projects/sharelingo/index.md

 }
 ```

 - **Results**
-  Improved onboarding completion rate by **35%** through clearer guidance and alternative pathways
+  Improved onboarding completion rate by **35%** and enhanced user experience through permission state-specific guidance

-**2. Firebase Configuration in GitHub Actions**
+**2. Firebase Configuration Files Missing in GitHub Actions**

 - **Problem**
-  CI pipeline needed `firebase_options.dart` file to build the app, but this file contains sensitive data and can't be committed to version control.
+  CI pipeline required `firebase_options.dart` file to build the app, but this file contains sensitive data and can't be committed to version control.
 This caused build failures with missing file errors.

 - **Initial approach**
   - Tried copying file contents directly into GitHub Secrets
-  - Failed due to multiline content and special characters breaking the secret storage
+  - Could not input due to multiline content and special characters

 - **Root cause analysis**
-  GitHub Secrets handle multiline and special characters inconsistently, and we needed separate configuration files for different platforms (iOS/Android)
+  GitHub Secrets handle multiline and special characters inconsistently

 - **Solution**
   - Encoded all Firebase configuration files using Base64 to create single-line, safe text strings
   - Stored encoded versions in GitHub Secrets
   - Modified CI workflow to decode files at build time and place them in correct directories